annam-esd/P_EU/README.md

 in the lowest erosion, the lowest P balance, and the highest P export (lines 907-937).
 This analysis resulted in Figure 7, and Table S6.

-#3\_P\_EU.qgz

-The QGIS project includes the raster files showing current P flows, the target areas, and the agricultural management practice scenario that resulted in the lowest P balance, the lowest P erosion, and the highest P export:

-a.
-Figure 2.
-Average yearly P inputs to agricultural soils from
-    manure (a) and from mineral fertilizers application (b) in the decade 2010--2019.
-b.
-Figure 3.
-Average P export of EU and UK agricultural soils by crop
-    harvest (a) and net P erosion (kg P ha−1 year−1) (b) in the period 2010--2019.
-c.
-Figure.
-4. Average P balance for the period 2010--2019 (a), average
-    P balances from running the model with a high maximum sorption capacity (1.5-times) and maximal sorption affinity.
-d.
-Figure 5.
-Average P~Total~ (a) and P~Available~ pools (based on the
-    Olsen method) (b) in the agricultural topsoil (0--30 cm) of the EU and UK for the period 2010--2019.
-e.
-Figure 7.
-Agricultural management practice scenario that resulted in
-    the lowest P balance (a), the lowest P erosion (b), and the highest P export (c) for the target area defined by PAvailable \> 22 mg P kg−1 at the periods 2020--2029 and 2040--2049.
-f.
-Figure S2.
-Ratio of P~Available~ / P~Total~ in the agricultural
-    topsoil (0-30 cm) of the EU and UK.
-g.
-Figure S11.
-Target area of P~Available~ \> 22 mg P kg-1, which is
-    expected to supply sufficient P to the crops.
-h.
-Figure S12.
-Target area of P~Available~ \> 40 mg P kg-1, which is at
-    higher risk of P leaching.
-i.
-Figure S. Target area defined by regions with high P erosion (\> 1 g
-    P kg-1).

 **References**

 Steinfurth, K., Hirte, J., Morel, C., Buczko, U., 2021.
 Conversion